 May 1, 2010

-For years, the Huntsville, Texas, Unitarian Universalist Church held its services in a local hospital chapel.
+For years, the Huntsville, TX, Unitarian Universalist Church held its services in a local hospital chapel.
 The congregation has been meeting since the early 1980s, but now, finally, it has its own building.

 “We’d talked about a building for years,” says member Lee Stringer, “but it never happened.
 Finally, in early 2009 we overcame the objections and fears of those who had been opposed and we held a vote.
 It was 17-3 in favor.”
 Construction began within weeks.